Practice sight reading now by using our tips below!

-When reading a new piece of music, look for patterns in how the notes relate to each other.
+When you practice sight reading a new piece of music, look for patterns in how the notes relate to each other.
 Do the notes repeat?
 Step up?
 Step down?
 Skip up?
 Skip down?
-To help develop this skill, take any piece of music and practice naming the way the notes move from one to the next.
+Repeat?
+To help develop this skill, take any piece of music and point to the first note and say “Start.”
+Moving your finger to the second note, name the relationship from the first note to the second.
+Continue moving your finger to each note, naming the way the notes move from one to the next.

 4. Master the Musical Alphabet

-Get to know the musical alphabet.
+Practice sight reading by getting to know the musical alphabet.
 Be able to name the notes stepping both up (A B C D E F G) and down (G F E D C B A), and also know what letter will be a skip up or down from each note (for example, C skips up to E).
-Practice these skills with the music alphabet cards from our lesson materials, or make some of your own.
+Learning the musical alphabet can be fun if you make a game out of it!
+Grab a favorite stuffed animal and find a practice partner.
+Throw the animal to your partner and say “A.” Your partner will throw it back and say “B.” Continue passing the stuffed animal back and forth while naming the musical alphabet.
+Then, name the musical alphabet backwards!
+For a challenge, play this game by skipping up the musical alphabet (A, C, E, G), and then skipping backwards (A, F, D, B).
+You can also practice these skills with the music alphabet cards from our lesson materials, or make some of your own.

 5. Learn Letter Names on the Keyboard

 For a fun way to learn the letter names of keys on the keyboard, see lessons 4, 6, and 17.
 Once you’ve learned the letter names on the keyboard, practice!
-As a practice partner, call out letter names, or draw a musical alphabet card from the stack and see how fast your child can find the key.
-You can also point to a random key on the keyboard and ask your child to name it.
+Find a practice partner and have them call out letter names, or draw a musical alphabet card from the stack, and see how fast you can find the piano key.
+You can also ask someone to point to a random key on the keyboard and you see how fast you can name it.

 6. Learn Letter Names on the Staff

-After learning the musical alphabet and knowing the letter names of keys on the keyboard, it is time to learn letter names on the staff (see Lesson 21, 32, and 49).
-While learning to see the relative relationships between notes on the staff is important, knowing the letter names on the staff provides an anchor and makes it quick and easy to find starting points.
+After learning the musical alphabet and knowing the letter names of keys on the keyboard, it’s time to learn letter names on the staff (see Lesson 21, 32, and 49).
+Knowing the letter names on the staff provides an anchor and makes it quick and easy to find starting points.
 To practice letter names on the staff, say or sing the letter names of notes in songs you already know.
 You can also use flash cards to help practice letter names on the staff.
 It can be overwhelming to tackle the whole staff at once, so drill a few at a time until all the notes are memorized.
-Then don’t forget to review often!
+Don’t forget to review often!

-Once students have begun learning note names on the staff, a little sight reading challenge should be a part of their everyday practice routine.
-Find music that is much simpler than the songs they’re learning for their lessons.
-For early beginners, it’s okay to do only a measure or two, whatever they find challenging but not overwhelming.
+Once you start learning note names on the staff, a little sight reading challenge should be a part of your everyday practice routine.
+Find music that is much simpler than the songs you’re learning for your lessons.
+For early beginners, it’s okay to do only a measure or two, whatever you find challenging but not overwhelming.
 First tap or clap the rhythm, then identify each note as a step, skip, or repeat, then say each letter name, and then try playing it on the keyboard.
-As students advance through their piano studies, keep up the habit of sight reading a little every day.
-The pieces they’ll be able to read will advance as they do.
+As you advance through your piano studies, keep up the habit of sight reading a little every day.
+The pieces you’ll be able to read will advance as you do.

-Here are a few online resources you might find helpful for sight reading practice:
+Here are a few online resources you might find helpful to practice sight reading: